CentML/DeepView.Profile/website/docs/getting-started.md

 ```

 One important thing to highlight is our use of a wrapper `ModelWithLoss`
 module.
-Since Skyline needs to be able to call `.backward()` directly on the
-output tensor of our model, we need to use this wrapper module to compute and
-return the loss of our model's output with respect to the targets (i.e. the
-labels).
-We also include the targets as inputs to our wrapped module and in our
-input provider.
+Skyline only provides breakdowns for operations that run inside the
+module returned by the model provider.
+We included the loss function in this
+wrapper module to have Skyline include it in the breakdown.
+We could have also
+placed the loss function call in the `iteration` function.

 You can place these *provider* functions either in a new file or directly in
 `model.py`.
 Whichever file contains the providers will be your project's *entry
 point file*.
-In this example, suppose that we defined the providers in a
+In this example, we defined the providers in a separate file
-separate file called `entry_point.py` inside `my_project`.
+called `entry_point.py` inside `my_project`.

 Suppose that `my_project` is in your home directory.
 To launch Skyline you
 would run (in your shell):